Today's Articles

 Class of 1892

-*The opening of Hartshorn Memorial College occurred on this date in 1883.
+*The opening of Hartshorn Memorial College opened on this date in 1883.
 One of over 100 Historical Black Colleges and Universities (HBCUs) in America, this school started classes in Richmond, Virginia, until 1932, when it merged into Virginia Union University.

 Hartshorn was considered a sister school to the neighboring Virginia Union University.
 In 1892, the school conferred three baccalaureate degrees, a first for an African American women's college in the country.
 Geoffrey W. Rigler replaced Tefft as president in 1912, while Dyer became dean for two years before resigning.
 Hartshorn merged with Virginia Union University in 1932.
 The school's seal was a map of Africa and Madagascar before a rising sun with the Latin inscription, "Sigillum colegii."